NicNol/course-analytics/README.md

 Next, call `node run dev`.
 This will start the Next.js server in development mode.

 Finally, open a browser window and navigate to `localhost:3000`.
 This is the Next.JS project running in your browser.

+## Testing

+Course Analytics uses [Cypress.io](https://www.cypress.io/) to perform end-to-end testing.
+Cypress is installed as part of the `npm install` command.

+To run existing tests, use the `npm run cypress` command.

+To modify existing tests or create new tests, use the `npm run cypress-dev` command to run Cypress in its [interactive mode](https://docs.cypress.io/guides/core-concepts/cypress-app).
+This allows for easier development and debugging of test cases.